Biodiversity

 • To increase our knowledge and understanding of biodiversity.

-For information, a summary of the current plan is found at the end of this document.
+For information, a summary of the current plan is found below.

 The Biodiversity Action Plan is supported by the Heritage Council.